How Do COVID-19 Antiviral Drugs Work?

 COVID-19 antiviral drugs work by preventing the coronavirus from replicating inside our cells.
-Currently, Remdesivir is the only Food and Drug Administration-approved antiviral drug for the treatment of COVID-19 in hospitalized patients.
-Antiviral drugs work by slowing or halting the virus' replication process and reducing the disease severity in the body.
+Currently, Remdesivir and Paxlovoid (Nirmatrelvir) are the only Food and Drug Administration-approved antiviral drugs for the treatment of COVID-19.

 How COVID-19 Antiviral Drugs Work